ehsavoie/webchat/README.md

 * [What is the best sci-fi movie ?](http://localhost:8080/rest/service/chat?question=What%20is%20the%20best%20sci-fi%20movie)
 * [What is the square root of the sum of the numbers of letters in the words hello and world ?](http://localhost:8080/rest/service/chat?question=What%20is%20the%20square%20root%20of%20the%20sum%20of%20the%20numbers%20of%20letters%20in%20the%20words%20hello%20and%20world)
 * A simple webchat interface for [RAG](http://localhost:8080/) using WildFly documentation.
+You can ask question that the RAG will try to answer like: **"How do you configure a connection factory to a remote Artemis server ?"**.